 These supporters could be from the Candidate’s own network or close associates who staunchly root for the candidate’s win.

 A crucial asset in your call time campaigning is the call center software you use to make the calls.
-It should integrate seamlessly with your other political organizing tools (like your CRM), so that your staffers can optimize the Ask.
+It should integrate seamlessly with your other political campaign tools (like your CRM), so that your staffers can optimize the Ask.

 It should also enable you to take notes while on the call and also tag contacts who request a call back (and not let the slip through the cracks).